-Follow the steps of the demigod Hercules and through his Labours, explore Greece like no other!
+Trace the steps of demigod Hercules and through his Labours explore Greece like no other!

 Perhaps the most adorned ancient Greek demigod, Hercules incarnated the ideal concept of a man with virtue and courage.
-Popular throughout the centuries and always operating as a source of inspiration, its memory and deeds survived antiquity and even today his figure floods pop-culture.
-Let us present you the most popular myth of Hercules, his Twelve Labours and check how you can follow his steps in today's Greece!
+Popular throughout the centuries and always operating as a source of inspiration, its memory and deeds survived antiquity, and even today, his figure floods pop culture.
+Let us present to you the most popular myth about Hercules, his Twelve Labours, and introduce you to how you can follow his steps in modern Greece!

 Hercules was the son of mighty Zeus and Alcmene, the daughter of Electryon and Anaxo.
-According to Hesiod, she was the tallest, most beautiful woman ever have walked on earth with wisdom that surpassed both her parents and dark charming eyes that made even goddess Aphrodite jealous.
-She was married to Amphitryon, king of Tiryns and Mycenae and according to the standards of that age, she was unconditionally faithful to her husband.
-Her beauty was not to be ignored by Zeus, who famously always chased the most beautiful women of the world.
-Knowing that Alcmene would never give in to his seduction, hence he transformed himself into Amphitryon and entered her chambers.
-Nine months later, the baby Hercules was born.
+According to Hesiod, she was the tallest, most beautiful woman ever to have walked on earth, with wisdom that surpassed both her parents and dark charming eyes that made even goddess Aphrodite jealous.
+She was married to Amphitryon, king of Tiryns and Mycenae, and according to the standards of that age, she was unconditionally faithful to her husband.
+Her beauty was not to be ignored by Zeus, who famously used to chase after the most beautiful women in the world.
+Knowing that Alcmene would never give in to his seduction, he transformed himself into Amphitryon and entered her chambers.
+Nine months later, baby Hercules was born.

 The day before Hercules' birth, Zeus was so excited about the coming of his son that he joyfully announced to all the gods of Olympus that a son of his is about to be born, meant to rule everyone around him.
-Hera, his rightful wife and Queen of the Gods, trying to process another betrayal from her husband asked him to make an oath.
+Hera, his rightful wife and Queen of the Gods trying to process another betrayal from her husband asked him to take an oath.
 This oath stated that the first baby to be born on that day would rule those around him.
-Then, she forbade Eileithyia, her daughter, and goddess of childbirth, to allow Alcmene to give birth before she returns to Olympus.
-Then she descended on Earth and forced the wife of Sthenelus to give birth prematurely to Eurystheus, taking advantage that way of Zeus' oath and depriving of Hercules his right to rule.
+Then, she forbade Eileithyia, her daughter, and goddess of childbirth, to allow Alcmene to give birth before she returned to Olympus.
+Then, she descended on Earth and forced the wife of Sthenelus to give birth prematurely to Eurystheus, taking advantage of Zeus' oath and depriving Hercules his right to rule.

 The Nemean Lion